 "Eco-tone" is a dyeing technique: a reaction with

 iron and polyphenol that is contained in barks.

-High degree of specialization is required for the dyeing process.
-However, we are able to achieve a drastic reduction of contamination by dyestuff using Eco-tone tech, so the Portierra leather dyed with Eco-tone is really environmentally friendly natural leather.
-This technology deserves a greater attention in the leather industry.
+A high degree of specialization is required for the dyeing process.
+However, we are able to achieve a drastic reduction of contamination by dyestuff using Eco-tone tech, so Portierra leather dyed with Eco-tone is really environmentally friendly natural leather.
+This technology deserves greater attention in the leather industry.

-We are conducting activities aimed at improving a working environment, not only in Japan but also in overseas countries.
+We are conducting activities aimed at improving a working environment, not only in Japan but also around the world.

 tierra = the globe, the earth